Akhilchand/helloworldproject/README.md

 # helloworldproject
-Display Hello "  " as per your requirement
+Edit views.py to display Hello "  " as per your requirement